srohatgi/social/README.md

 SOCIAL
 ======
 Technology framework for building lightwieght social applications.
+The set of specs which define the framework are present in `specs/` folder.